2 Simple Ways to Daily Give Thanks

-For me, it is easier to give thanks.
-It is something I can throw up to the Lord as I go through my day.
+For me, it is easier to give thanks than it is to bless the Lord.
+Giving thanks is something I can throw up to the Lord as I go through my day.

-Offering a blessing to the Lord is much harder for me.
-Kneeling makes me stop what I am doing, change positions, and think through what I am saying the Lord.
+However, offering a blessing to the Lord is much harder for me.
+Kneeling makes me stop what I am doing, change positions, and think through what I am saying to the Lord.

 Blessings the Lord has been used by believers over the centuries, and some ancient blessings follow a unique pattern: taking note of something, remembering God’s character, and blessing Him for that thing in connection to His character.

 Notice the pattern of blessing the name of God and specifically blessing aspects of His character.
-The following passage provides an example of how to bless God.
+The following passage provides examples of how to bless God.

-All: Blessed are you Lord our God, King of the Universe
+Blessed are you Lord our God, King of the Universe.

 Rainbow: He remembers, He is faithful, He keeps His Word

 Bread: He created, He provides for daily food